baidu/amis/docs/zh-CN/start/getting-started.md

 import axios from 'axios';
 import copy from 'copy-to-clipboard';

-import {render as renderAmis, ToastComponent, AlertComponent} from 'amis';
+import {render as renderAmis} from 'amis';
-import {alert, confirm} from 'amis/lib/components/Alert';
-import {toast} from 'amis/lib/components/Toast';
+import {ToastComponent, AlertComponent, alert, confirm, toast} from 'amis-ui';

 class MyComponent extends React.Component<any, any> {
   render() {